davvvidk03/g5/DEMO.md

 You can try: oil
 ```

 **Talking point (David):** "We built simple intent detection using regex and keyword matching.
 The bot recognizes questions about time, substitutions, and steps.
-For richer answers, we can plug in OpenAI, but it works fully offline right now."
+For richer answers, we  plug in OpenAI.

 ---